Brondo765/New-Member-Bot/README.md

 `git clone` https://github.com/Brondo765/New-member-bot.git

-Let the files download to the specified folder and one a new line enter:
+Let the files download to the specified folder and on a new line enter:

 `npm discord.js`